Microsoft has added new video playback settings. You can access the settings if you are using Windows 10 starting from build 16215.

 How to Change HDR settings for your display

 The video display can make a whole lot of difference.
+It can improve video quality a lot.
 Even if your computer can support 4K video processing, you will not be able to experience the 4K if your monitor is a 1080P monitor.

 If you have a computer system that supports it, simply click on Windows HD color settings link and go ahead to configure the monitor.
 You can also find out if your computer display is able to stream HDR content, use WCG Apps and play HDR games.